mixtwerms/rivet-plugin-mistral/README.md

 ## Status

 This plugin is currently in beta.
+Tested on Rivet 1.10.1.

 ## License